Chapter 8 - Coast to Coast

 He also was tired of the “coders” culture that at times could hold us all hostage because they were hard coding the games.
 Inevitably, as the project would come to the finish line we literally had coders extort us for more money to finish the game.
-He and I were not satisfied with that and set out to design a set of tools that would allow storytellers and coders to do what they loved and would not be dependent on hard coding.
+He and I were not satisfied with that dynamic and set out to design a set of tools that would allow storytellers and coders to do what they loved and not be dependent on hard coding.
 These tools that David developed with his team made it possible for us to do much more complex designs.
-We moved quickly from chose your own adventure designs to “state” environments that offered much more complex logic and gameplay.
+We moved quickly from chose your own adventure designs to interactive “state” environments that offered much more complex logic and game play.

 I won’t go into the details of making ‘It Came from the Desert’ here.
-In the interactive entertainment section you can watch a 20 minute documentary that I did for the release of the “It Came from the Desert” FILM that was done in 2017.
+In the interactive entertainment section you can watch a 20 minute documentary I did for the release of the “It Came from the Desert” FILM that was done in 2017.
 They asked me to tell the "inside" stories about creating that game series, and where it eventually led.
 That doc was about as well as I could tell the story, so I will let it speak for itself.

 Peter was convinced that Sony should be in the interactive entertainment business and somehow found his way to Cinemaware.
 He visited a number of times.
 Bob and Phyllis were very excited about a possible sale.
-We all were too, but I had seen this before and I cautioned them that these kind of deals rarely happen in the film business, particularly when a big company is acquiring a relatively small company like Cinemaware.
+We all were too, but I had seen this before and I cautioned them that these kind of deals rarely happen in the film business, particularly when a big company is thinking about acquiring a relatively small company like Cinemaware.